arcus/education_modules/git_history_of_project/git_history_of_project.md

 - Using `HEAD`, which points to the last thing you were working on.
 - Using the commit number assigned to a particular `commit`.

+These will let you navigate and explore the previous versions of repositories.

 ![The Commit Stack: 3 flat white boxes, stacked on top of each other.
 The top box is labeled "last committed version of repository", the middle box is labeled "next to last version of repository" and the bottom is labeled "previous version of repository".
 Three dots below the lowest box indicate that this pattern continues.](media/Commit_stack.svg)